-Implementation and phasing of the proposed development: Prior to any building work commencing on site, a meeting will be held with the tree consultant and site manager present.
-During the meeting details regarding the location of heras fencing will be discussed and a time to reconvene in order to assess the heras fencing and ground protection will be agreed.
-The schedule of events during the development phase will be as follows:
+Implementation and phasing of the proposed development: Prior to any building work commencing on site, a meeting will be held with the Arboricultural Consultant and Site Manager present.
+During the meeting details regarding the location of tree protection will be discussed and a time to reconvene in order to assess the protection will be agreed.